Lord-of-Algorithms/Binary-Tree-Printer/README.md

 # Binary-Tree-Printer
-Print binary tree in console
+Printing binary tree in console.

 Current solution prints the nodes with integer keys.